devesh-002/Beginner-AI/README.md

 ### File Structure:-

+code folder contains some of my implementations and src is the main game playing folder.
 This has 2 parts one being the Classical Evaluation which uses minimax and other being the Neural-Network part which has the projects, both having a seperate visualise.py file.
 To run this on your local machine run the **visualise.py** file in your computer.
 Make sure you are in the **same** directory as your file is in else there can be a few path errors.
 There is no need for any datasets as the model produces datasets from its own by playing with itself.

 <ol>
     <li>To train you own model run the train.py file and to custom change anything along to your needs, change the variables in initialiser.py.</li>